808records/808records.github.io/README.md

 #### External sources
 - Images are pulled in from the Discogs api from a the discogs release ID related to the track
-- Embeds are generated from whatever embed is available, either (in order of preference):
+- Embeds are generated from whatever embedding method is available, either (in order of preference):
   - Spotify URI (`spotify_track_URI`)
   - Bandcamp track ID and album ID (`album_ID` `track_ID`)
   - Soundcloud track ID (`soundcloud_track_ID`)